 Posted: 7/20/2020 7:13:54 AM

-Members of the NJTPA Board weighed in on priorities for Plan 2050: Transportation, People, Opportunities, the agency’s next Long Range Transportation Plan, at their July 13 meeting.
+Members of the NJTPA Board weighed in on priorities for Plan 2050: Transportation, People, Opportunity, the agency’s next Long Range Transportation Plan, at their July 13 meeting.
 Following a robust public outreach process and plan development, the Board must approve the new plan by Fall 2021 in order for the region to continue to receive federal transportation funding.

 The Board’s discussion on turning regional strengths into opportunities followed previous work on the plan at a virtual retreat in June.
 One key issue identified at that event, and further discussed at the July meeting, was the need for greater equity.